 I have always lead an active outdoor lifestyle most of my life.
 As a teenager I loved horse riding and cross country running.
 In my twenties through to my forties I enjoyed a variety of aerobic classes, running, weight training and this enabled me to stay slim and toned.I wasn’t born with those gifted genes that enable you to eat anything, workout a little, and have a great shaped body.
 No way!
 My body type stores fat in my thigh area.
 Check out my thick legs in the picture below of me at 18 and now at 52.

-Today at 52 I keep my body fit, firm and my thighs lean by following my Keep Life Simple and part of this lifestyle is regular practice of these exercises:
+Today at the age of 53 I keep my body fit, firm and my thighs lean by following Keep Life Simple, and part of this lifestyle is regular practice of these exercises:

 The more muscle mass that your body has the toner your body will stay as it ages.
 It definitely keeps those horrible wiggly, jiggly bits from taking over your body, especially around the arms and butt areas.
 Having extra muscle mass will also help to keep your metabolism fired up so it burns calories, and doesn’t put on unwanted fat.
 Weight lifting also improves muscle strength and your bone density’s health.